zumasys/docs/CONTRIBUTING.md

 6. Also highlight the statement/function plus any relevant connectors, i.e. IF, THEN, ELSE
 7. Where possible, make sure that there is a link back to the page on level up.
 8. Remove extraneous and trailing blanks, except where relevant, i.e. two spaces at the end of a line to cause a line-break.
-9. With code examples, space out the code so that people can see what is going on, i,e.:
+9. With code examples, space out the code so that people can see what is going on, i.e.:

 ```
 IF chr >= 32 AND chr < 128 THEN CRT CHAR(chr) "#2" : ELSE CRT " " :